USAA vs. Progressive: Which one is the cheapest?

 USAA vs. Progressive: Rates in your state

-Insurance rates vary from state to state.
+Insurance rates are different in every state.
 Companies use information from your ZIP code, like weather, crime and traffic patterns, to calculate the risk.
-The table below shows where you'll find the cheapest rates for USAA and Progressive.
-Remember, always shop around for multiple quotes as prices will ultimately be determined by your personal situation and driving record in addition to your location.
+The table below shows where USAA and Progressive offer the lowest rates.
+Don't forget to compare quotes from different companies, since your price also depends on your location, driving history and personal details.

 State | USAA | Progressive |